Skip to content

 Whichever method you use, the result is the same row.
 You can edit any field after the fact, and re-importing the same flight (boarding pass after you’d already entered it manually, for example) fills gaps without overwriting what you’ve curated.

-The dashboard has eight map modes for the same data — Routes, Globe, Heatmap, Hexagon, 3D Columns, Trips (animated), Contour, and Trip Routes.
+The dashboard is multi-domain: an All view that overlays everything, plus per-domain tabs (Flights, Cruises).
+Flights offer Routes, Globe, Heatmap and animated Trips modes; cruises draw their itineraries as sea routes with a port-frequency view.
 Each answers a different question; pick whichever fits what you’re looking at right now.
 Full details on the Maps page.

 Below the map sit the statistics: total distance (”× around Earth”), total time, countries, top airlines, top aircraft, top airports.
 Filters on the left let you slice by year, tag, airline, country.
 Everything is reactive — pick a tag, the map and the numbers both update.
 The deeper Statistics page breaks them out into Fun, Business, and Unique sections with year comparison and a heatmap calendar.

-A second row of stats covers achievements — over 100 unlockable badges across 8 categories (Explorer, Distance, Collector, Elite, Special, Planner, Survivor, Kurios).
+A second row of stats covers achievements — over 100 unlockable badges across 8 categories (Explorer, Distance, Collector, Elite, Special, Planner, Survivor, Kurios), including a full set of cruise badges (ports, ships, cruise lines, sea days, cruise distance) that unlock independently of the flight ones.
 New ones unlock with each save and surface as a toast on the dashboard.

 Multi-user is built in, even if you’re alone